Aleksandr Dugin: Publishing career

 Dugin published Foundations of Geopolitics in 1997.
 The book was published in multiple editions, and is used in university courses on geopolitics, reportedly including the Academy of the General Staff of the Russian military.
 It alarmed political scientists in the US, and is sometimes referenced by them as being "Russia's Manifest Destiny".
 In 1997, his article, "Fascism – Borderless and Red", described "national capitalism" as pre-empting the development of a "genuine, true, radically revolutionary and consistent, fascist fascism" in Russia.
 He believes that it was "by no means the racist and chauvinist aspects of National Socialism that determined the nature of its ideology.
 The excesses of this ideology in Germany are a matter exclusively of the Germans ... while Russian fascism is a combination of natural national conservatism with a passionate desire for true changes."
 The "Waffen-SS and especially the scientific sector of this organization, Ahnenerbe," was "an intellectual oasis in the framework of the National Socialist regime", according to him.

 Dugin soon began publishing his own journal entitled Elementy, which initially began by praising Franco-Belgian Jean-François Thiriart, belatedly a supporter of a "Euro-Soviet empire which would stretch from Dublin to Vladivostok and would also need to expand to the south, since it require(s) a port on the Indian Ocean."
-Consistently glorifying both Tsarist and Stalinist Russia, Elementy also indicated his admiration for Julius Evola.
+Consistently glorifying both Tsarist and Stalinist Soviet Russia, Elementy also indicated his admiration for Julius Evola.
 Dugin also collaborated with the weekly journal Den (The Day), previously directed by Alexander Prokhanov.
+In the journal he obtained the last interview of the Belgian Nazi collaborator Leon Degrelle six months before his death.